SPYFF/spyff.github.io/content/post/mptcp/transparent-mptcp-proxy.md

 slug: "mptcp"
 ---

+{{% admonition warning "This post is outdated" %}}
+The methods described in this blogpost might be outdated.
+I recommend to take a look into the OpenMPTCPRouter (https://www.openmptcprouter.com/) project for an up-to-date approach.
+If you want to reproduce the proxy described in this blogpost, please be really careful.
+Thanks!
+{{% /admonition %}}

 # Brief intro
 * **LEDE** (Linux Embedded Development Environment) is a fork of OpenWRT the well known Linux distro for routers.
 * **MPTCP** (MultiPath Transmission Control Protocol) is defined in RFC 6824.
 Designed to use multiple network interfaces (Ethernet, Wi-Fi, LTE, etc.) for a communication session.